 Ukranian tenor Dmytro Popov began his career as a soloist with the Kiev National Theatre.
 He came to international attention in 2013 when he performed the role of Rodolfo La bohème at The Royal Opera House.
 He became the youngest ever opera artist to be granted the title of ‘Honoured Artist of Ukraine’ (2003) which recognises outstanding contribution to performing arts.
 In 2007, he won the prestigious Placido Domingo Operalia Competition.

-Dmytro has performed multiple roles across the world at significant opera houses with highlights including; Rodolfo La bohème at the Metropolitan Opera, Nicias Thais at Teatro Regio di Torino, Pinkerton Madama Butterfly, Cavaradossi Tosca and Rodolfo Luisa Miller with Deutsche Oper Berlin, Vodemont Iolanta with Teatro Real Madrid, Macduff Macbeth with Opéra National de Lyon, Andrej Mazeppa with Opéra de Monte-Carlo and Un Ballo in maschera at Theatre du Capitole de Toulouse.
+Dmytro has performed multiple roles across the world at significant opera houses with highlights including; Rodolfo La bohème at the Metropolitan Opera, Don José Carmen at Teatro Regio di Torino, Pinkerton Madama Butterfly, Cavaradossi Tosca and Rodolfo Luisa Miller with Deutsche Oper Berlin, Vodemont Iolanta with Teatro Real Madrid, Macduff Macbeth with Opéra National de Lyon, Andrej Mazeppa with Opéra de Monte-Carlo and Un Ballo in maschera at Theatre du Capitole de Toulouse and at the Bolshoi.
 Other operatic roles include Tosca at Oper Stuttgart and Dresden Semperoper, La traviata at Wiener Staatsoper and La bohème at Bayerische Staatsoper.